collinskoech11/Leetcode/LinkedLists/ReadMe.md

 }
 ```
 ## get the node value at a specific index
-- given a linked list and an index return the value at the index provided
+- given a the head of a linked list and an index return the value at the index provided
 ### Steps
 - create function that takes in a linked list and an index
 - return false if the head is null